rgarro/El_Ocho/README.md

 ###### Will Test KiteSurfGear for Money ... ######

+A vietnam veteran gave $5 dollar tip for writing this. ..

 Jazzy Fortunate from soundcloud here ...

 [![Falklands are British, que no se resistieran, por que sino los mataban ...